connorklee/password-vault/README.md

 # password-vault
- Store passwords on your local machine using SQL databases
+ Store passwords with a hashed master key on your local machine using SQL databases